shaunplee/homebrew-rhyme/README.md

 See http://rhyme.sourceforge.net for more information.

-To install with Homebrew, please:
+To install with Homebrew run:

 `$ brew tap shaunplee/rhyme`